 La Cantina de San Angel is an open-air restaurant located at the edge of World Showcase Lagoon.
 All seating in the restaurant is located outdoors under a covered pavilion.
 While there is not a lot of it, the decor of the restaurant is very characteristic of Mexico.
 The focal point of the restaurant, however, is the lagoon.
 So, the decor is minimal to keep your attention focused out towards the water.
 There is just enough theming at the restaurant to remind you that you are in Mexico.

 As mentioned above, La Cantina de San Angel is located in the World Showcase section of Epcot.
 It is in the Mexico pavilion on the lagoon side of the promenade.
 You will find the restaurant next door to its sister restaurant, La Hacienda de San Angel.
 While La Hacienda is a table service restaurant, La Cantina is a quick service location.
-La Cantina is actually the first restaurant you will encounter when entering World Showcase from the Mexico side.
+La Cantina is actually the first restaurant you encounter when entering World Showcase from the Mexico side.
 For a relaxing place to sit and enjoy views of the water, you can’t beat this location!

 The food at La Cantina de San Angel is typical fast-food style Mexican food.
 On the menu, you will find options such as tacos, nachos, and empanadas.
 The children’s menu also features chicken nuggets for those picky eaters.
 The dessert offerings are churros with caramel sauce or popsicles.
+For a look at the full menu, see allears.net.

 There is not any true entertainment at La Cantina.
 This is mostly due to it being a quick-service location versus a table service place.
 As mentioned above, though, this is a nice spot to relax and take in the beautiful views of the lagoon.
 You can do some decent people watching from the seating area at La Cantina as well.
-This is also a pretty good spot to sit and watch Illuminations.
+This is also a pretty good spot to sit and watch the nightly fireworks show.
 The only problem with watching from here is that, at least for me, the roof over the seating area somewhat interferes with the view of the fireworks.

 Disney Dining Plan/Cost